matwilso/matwilso.github.io/_posts/gpt-sim.md

 patching up current limitations proves extremely difficult.
 It’s possible text is a uniquely well-suited modality for progress here.
 There is image-GPT, which suggests that other modalities are conquerable---if you are willing to pay the price in compute.
-But when will be able to afford massive-scale video prediction?
+At some point massive-scale video prediction will be affordable.
-And at that point, will it be as simple as taking out-of-the-box vanilla video-GPT-X and using it for high-fidelity simulation?
+At that point, it might not be as simple as taking out-of-the-box vanilla video-GPT-X and using it for high-fidelity simulation---it might require some physics-sim specifc effort to make it work---but it will be possible.
-I'm guessing you need to put in a lot of physics sim specific effort to make it workable.

 ...